About Ms. Younger

-"What is obvious is her ear for dialogue and her potential as an artist."
+"What is obvious is her ear for dialogue."

 "As Ginger Brooks she will bring a tear to your eye from laughing so hard."

 "Broadway Caliber Dance Skills."

 "Caroline Younger plays Moonface's girlfriend Erma, not only with Burlesque but with charm.
 Like Judy Holiday in Born Yesterday she manages the art of speaking in a high pitched voice and knows how to time a line for the fullest comedic effect"